Seagram789/C4-Seagram-Kern/README.md

 # C4-Seagram-Kern

-A project for thinkfuls tpmi
+A repo for Cohort 4 testing